minhhung1706/Windows-On-AWS-Series/windows-on-aws-workspace/2-Prerequiste/_index.md

    - Modify hosts file and Computer name: recommended to do but not required
    - Modify IP: YES

-Refer to the architect diagram bellow to centralized and double check your preparation for the lab
+Refer to the architect diagram bellow to double check your preparation for the lab

 ![Amazon Workspace](../images/aws-workspace.jpg)